tage64/aqcp/README.md

     ```

 ## Testing
-Test cases are provided in the folder /test.
-To run the test use:
+Test cases are provided in the folder test.
+To run the these use:

     ```
     $ stack test